Computers & Tech

 Movies: Office Space, The Big Lebowski, Young Frankenstein, Bull Durham, Parasite, Fargo, The Shining, Raising Arizona, Taxi Driver, Starship Troopers, Léon the Professional, Se7en, Star Wars (Eps.
 4-6)

-Anime: Fullmetal Alchemist (2003 & Brotherhood), Berserk (1997), Cowboy Bebop, Trigun, Spirited Away, Perfect Blue, Porco Rosso
+Anime: Fullmetal Alchemist (2003 & Brotherhood), Berserk (1997), Cowboy Bebop, Frieren: Beyond Journey's End, Trigun, Spirited Away, Perfect Blue, Porco Rosso

 Videos & Podcasts

 The newer forms of audiovisual content on the internet are an aspect of entertainment that has drawn my attention within the past decade or so.
 While internet entertainment was mostly seen as a funny joke or a sideshow when I was a teenager, it has evolved to an arguably greater form than what is now considered to be "legacy media" by many.
-YouTube videos and Twitch streams have replaced what certain slices of television used to provide people, while podcasts have come to serve as the logical evolution of radio shows.
+YouTube videos and Twitch streams have replaced what certain slices of television used to provide, while podcasts have come to serve as the logical evolution of radio shows.

 Despite how much time I spend consuming this type of content, I don't particularly love claiming it as part of my core identity or interests.
-While narrative-based legacy media often lays claim to some type of artistic merit, a lot of what's found on these attention econonomy websites can be considered low effort slop.
+While narrative-based legacy media often lays claim to some type of artistic merit, a lot of what's found on these attention economy websites can be considered low effort slop.
 Is spending a chunk of my day watching a multi-hours long review of a video game I've never played really constructive?
 Maybe it's entertaining, but did I grow as a person because of it?
 I don't know if that's even a valid question to ask when discussing entertainment, but I can't help but feel it's especially relevant with these online distractions.

 A personal goal of mine is to consume less of this stuff if I can help it, putting more of my time toward some of my actual interests that fill my life with meaning, whatever it's worth.
 While there isn't much harm in watching a video while making dinner or listening to a podcast out on my walk, at some point I feel like it's controlling my life and filling the downtime that I could be spending having an original thought or two.